memoria-io/archived-reactive/README.md

 at least as long as the version's Major segment was still [`0`](https://semver.org/#how-should-i-deal-with-revisions-in-the-0yz-initial-development-phase).

-If you're using the library or like it, it would be great feedback if you star it, more users mean less breaking changes hopefully.
+If you're using the library or you like it, it would be great feedback if you star it, more users mean less breaking changes in the future hopefully.
+Thanks!

 ## Features
 * Vavr + Reactor Functional utilities